spacetelescope/jwst/docs/jwst/error_propagation/main.rst

 image, and the VAR_POISSON and VAR_RNOISE arrays are divided by the square of the flat.
 A VAR_FLAT array is created, computed from the science data and the flat-field reference file ERR array.
-The science data ERR array is then updated to be the quadratic sum of the three variance arrays.
+The science data ERR array is then updated to be the square root of the quadratic sum of the three variance arrays.
 For more details see :ref:`flat_field <flatfield_step>`.

 fringe